xuehuinet/mwc-wallet/doc/slatepack_data_format.md

 For normal encrypted slatepack header/footer are: BEGINSLATEPACK / ENDSLATEPACK

-For not encrypted binary formatr slatepack header/footer are: BEGINSLATEBIN / ENDSLATEBIN
+For not encrypted binary format slatepack header/footer are: BEGINSLATE_BIN / ENDSLATE_BIN

 ## Encryption/Decryption